It is important to know how to prepare film developing chemistry. This guide will explain how to get your chemicals ready for processing film at home.

 Some chemicals will mix up to make what is called a stock solution.
 This can usually be kept and reused.
 So check which developer you are using and whether it needs to be discarded or can be reused.

-Find your chemical in our shop and check out the How To Use section.
+Find your chemical in our shop and check out the How To Use section in the product description.
 This is where you will find more details on your specific chemical.

 Preparing Powered Chemistry